Grande-Anse, New Brunswick

-Grande-Anse (/fr/) is a former village in Gloucester County, New Brunswick, Canada.
+Grande-Anse (/fr/ or /fr/) is a former village in Gloucester County, New Brunswick, Canada.
 It held village status prior to 2023 and is now part of the town of Rivière-du-Nord.

 The community is near the community of Pokeshaw on the shore of Chaleur Bay in the Acadian Peninsula region, 25 km northwest of Caraquet and 45 kilometres east of Bathurst.

 Grande-Anse's tourist attractions include the Grande-Anse beach, and the Founding Cultures Museum.

 History

 The village was first settled by Acadian Simon Landry in 1808, and was incorporated in 1968.

 On 1 January 2023, Grande-Anse amalgamated with Bertrand, Maisonnette, Saint-Léolin, and all or part of four local service districts to form the new town of Rivière-du-Nord.
 The community's name remains in official use.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Grande-Anse had a population of 731 living in 361 of its 412 total private dwellings, a change of from its 2016 population of 899.
 With a land area of 24.27 km2, it had a population density of in 2021.